-- FC-4.3.2B The firm should indicate which personnel (by name) will work on the report (including, where appropriate, which individual will be the team leader) and demonstrate that all such persons have appropriate qualifications in one of the following areas: - (a) Audit; - (b) Accounting; - (c) Law; or - (d) Banking/Finance. - FC-4.3.2C At least two persons working on the report (one of whom would normally expected to be the team leader) should have: - (a) A minimum of 5 years professional experience dealing with AML/CFT issues; and - (b) Formal AML/CFT training. - FC-4.3.2D Submission of a curriculum vitae for all personnel to be engaged on the report is encouraged for the purposes of evidencing the above requirements. - FC-4.3.2E Upon receipt of the above required information, the CBB Compliance Directorate will assess the firm and communicate to it whether it meets the criteria required to be approved by the CBB for this purpose.
+- FC-4.3.2A In order for a consultancy firm to be approved by the CBB for the purposes of Paragraph FC-4.3.2, such firm should provide the CBB's Compliance Directorate with: - (a) A sample AML/CFT report prepared for a financial institution; - (b) A list of other AML/CFT related work undertaken by the firm; - (c) A list of other audit/review assignments undertaken, specifying the nature of the work done, date and name of the licensee; and - (d) An outline of any assignment conducted for or in cooperation with an international audit firm. - FC-4.3.2B The firm should indicate which personnel (by name) will work on the report (including, where appropriate, which individual will be the team leader) and demonstrate that all such persons have appropriate qualifications in one of the following areas: - (a) Audit; - (b) Accounting; - (c) Law; or - (d) Banking/Finance. - FC-4.3.2C At least two persons working on the report (one of whom would normally expected to be the team leader) should have: - (a) A minimum of 5 years professional experience dealing with AML/CFT issues; - (b) Formal AML/CFT training. - FC-4.3.2D Submission of a curriculum vitae for all personnel to be engaged on the report is encouraged for the purposes of evidencing the above requirements. - FC-4.3.2E Upon receipt of the above required information, the CBB Compliance Directorate will assess the firm and communicate to it whether it meets the criteria required to be approved by the CBB for this purpose.
 The CBB may also request any other information it considers necessary in order to conduct the assessment. - The reports listed under Paragraph FC-4.3.1 must be submitted to the licensee's Board, for it to review and commission any required remedial measures, and copied to the licensee's senior management. - FC-4.3.4 The purpose of the annual compliance review is to assist a licensee's Board and senior management to assess, amongst other things, whether internal and external reports are being made (as required under Chapter FC-5), and whether the overall number of such reports (which may otherwise appear satisfactory) does not conceal inadequate reporting in a particular segment of the licensee's business (or, where relevant, in particular branches or subsidiaries).
 Conventional bank licensees should use their judgement as to how the reports listed under Paragraph FC-4.3.1 (a) and (b) should be broken down in order to achieve this aim (e.g. by branches, departments, product lines, etc).